LitoMore/simple-icons-extreme/README.md

 ## Disclaimer

 > [!IMPORTANT]\
+> Please do not use the package on production.
+You should consider using [Simple Icons](https://github.com/simple-icons/simple-icons) instead.
+>
-> We ask that all users read our [legal disclaimer](https://github.com/simple-icons/simple-icons/blob/develop/DISCLAIMER.md) before using icons from Simple Icons.
+> We also ask that all users read our [legal disclaimer](https://github.com/simple-icons/simple-icons/blob/develop/DISCLAIMER.md) before using icons from Simple Icons.

 ## Install